code16/sharp/docs/pages/README.md

 ## Installation

+Sharp 4 needs Laravel 5.5+ and PHP 7.1.3+.

-- Add the package with composer: `composer require code16/sharp`,
+- Add the package with composer: `composer require code16/sharp`
-- Publish assets: `php artisan vendor:publish --provider="Code16\Sharp\SharpServiceProvider" --tag=assets`.
+- And then publish assets: `php artisan vendor:publish --provider="Code16\Sharp\SharpServiceProvider" --tag=assets`

 A tip on this last command: you'll need fresh assets each time Sharp is updated, so a good practice is to add the command in the `scripts.post-autoload-dump` section of your `composer.json` file: